Bill Lawry: 1964

 1964 saw Lawry return to England, the venue of his first Test series.
 He started where he left off last time, scoring 50 and 79 against Worcestershire and 106 and 39 not out against Gloucestershire in the first two matches.
 However, his runs dried up in the three weeks leading up to the Tests, scoring only 119 runs in seven innings.

 After failing to pass 20 in the first two Tests, he scored 78 in the first innings of the Third Test at Headingley, in which Australia took a 121-run first innings lead and went on to win by seven wickets to take a 1–0 series lead.
 With Australia only needing a draw in the Fourth Test at Old Trafford to retain the Ashes, Lawry scored 106, combining in a double century opening stand with Simpson which laid the platform for a total of 8/656 in over two days, as Australia batted England out of the match.
 The tourists' strategy was simply to bat as long as possible and to prevent any prospect of an English victory.
 The match only reached the second over of Australia's second innings, leading Wisden to note "a bad taste was left in the mouth of the cricket enthusiasts."
 Lawry proceeded to make 94 in the Fifth Test at The Oval, helping to secure a 197-run first innings lead and draw the match, retaining the Ashes 1–0.
 He ended with series with 317 runs at 39.62.
 Lawry had struggled in the tour matches between the Tests; in 11 innings, he made three 60s and seven scores below 20.
-AFter the Tests were over, Lawry was prolific, passing fifty six times in the eight innings of the last fourst first-class matches.
+After the Tests were over, Lawry was prolific, passing fifty six times in the eight innings of the last four first-class matches.
 This included centuries in each of the last three matches, 101 not out, 110 and 121 against Kent, AER Gilligan's XI and TN Pearce's XI respectively.

 He made five centuries in the first-class matches on the tour.